MeanyLodge/History/docs/Patti-Polinsky-Claar.md

 #### 1982

-Record crowds were drawn to Meany Ski Hut this season by plentiful snow, fantastic skiing, terrific ski lessons with capacity classes taught by [[Patti Polinsky-Claar]], Dave Claar and Kim Nelson. <sup>[ma82][]</sup>
+Record crowds were drawn to Meany Ski Hut this season by plentiful snow, fantastic skiing, terrific ski lessons with capacity classes taught by Patti Polinsky-Claar, Dave Claar and Kim Nelson. <sup>[ma82][]</sup>

 #### late 90s